smatechnologies/ibm-i-agent-docs/docs/logs-database/procedures.md

 1. Log into the IBM i wit a user profile that has LSAM administration privileges.
 2. In the command line, enter **SMAGPL/STRSMA**.
-For more information on STRSMA command parameters, refer to [The STRSMA     Command](Components-and-Operation.md#The).
+For more information on STRSMA command parameters, refer to the [STRSMA Command](/operations/lsam#the-strsma-command).
 3. Enter **6** to choose the LSAM management menu in the SMA Main Menu.
 4. Enter **4** to choose Manage LSAM logging in the Operator Replay Menu.